 + Brown Rice Cereal

 And just a note about rice cereal.
 While rice cereal has been known to be a common first food, it is not mandatory to use it as a first food.
 There are many great fruits and vegetables that offer great vitamins and minerals that can be used as your baby’s first food.

 - Our Infant Class (3-6 months) covers the introduction of solid foods.
 You can pre-register for this class now.

 - We are hosting a single day, in-person Picky Eaters Workshop on Saturday, May 15 from 11am – 1pm.
-You can learn more about the class and register here.
 The class will be hosted by our wonderful Pediatric OT, Liz Koren of Pure Pediatrics, who is another fantastic resource to explore.